tulinn/tulinn.github.io/_posts/2016-09-24-Electron-File-Organization.md

 ---
 layout: post
-title: "File Structure of an Electron Desktop Application"
+title: "File Organization of an Electron App"
 date: 2016-09-24 00:18:23 +0700
 ---

+File organization of a programming project is vital for good engineering principles such as abstraction.
+It is also a good software engineering practice as good file organization makes it easier to maintain and modify the code.
 The Electron application I built during my internship mainly consists of "node_modules" folder, "public" folder, "main.js" file and "package.json" file as shown in the screenshot below:

 ![File Structure screenshot]({{ post.url }}/static/img/file-structure.jpg)